AdeebIsmail/parallel-algorithm-analysis/Report-1.md

 ### 3. Evaluation plan - what and how will you measure and compare

-Our evaluation will vary multiple parameters and we will measure performance using caliper instrumentation.
-Our first experiments will vary data types and fix the other parameters.
+We will vary multiple parameters and will measure performance using caliper instrumentation.
+For each experiment, we will take the measurements mentioned in 6c.
+Our first experiment will vary data types and fix the other parameters.
 For this experiment, we plan to compare sorting an integer array with a double array.
 Our second experiment will vary input data sizes while fixing other parameters.
 We will use 2^16, 2^18, 2^20, 2^22, 2^24, 2^26, and 2^28 elements for evaluation.
 Our third experiment will